Cascades in the dynamics of affine interval exchange transformations: Generic directions and Rauzy induction.

 The boundary of $\Hy$ is canonically identified with $\mathbb{RP}^1$ through the natural embedding $\Hy \rightarrow \mathbb{CP}^1$.
-Recall that the action of $\mathrm{PGL}(2,\C)$ by Möbius transformations on $\C$ is induced by matrix multiplication on $\mathbb{CP}^1$ after identification with $\C$ by the affine chart $z \rightarrow [z:1]$.
+Recall that the action of $\mathrm{PGL}(2,\C)$ by Möbius transformations on $\C$ is induced by matrix multiplication on $\mathbb{CP}^1$ after identification with $\C$ by the dilatation chart $z \rightarrow [z:1]$.
 Thus the action of matrices of the Veech group on the set of directions corresponds to the action of these matrices as homographies on the boundary of $\Hy$.\\

-We notice straightaway that for directions $[t:1]$ with $t$ between $1$ and $2$, there is an obvious attractive leaf of dilatation parameter $1/2$ (see Figure \ref{attractive}).
-It corresponds to the set of directions of an affine cylinder (see Section \ref{cylinders}).
+We notice straight away that for directions $[t:1]$ with $t$ between $1$ and $2$, there is an obvious attractive leaf of dilatation parameter $1/2$ (see Figure \ref{attractive}).
 There is also a repulsive closed leaf in this direction.
-This will always be the case since $-Id$ is in the Veech group, sending attractive closed leaves to repulsive closed leaves.
+This will always be the case since $-\mathrm{Id}$ is in the Veech group, sending attractive closed leaves to repulsive closed leaves.

 In the following we will describe dynamics of the directional foliation for $t$ between $2$ and $4$.
 According to Section \ref{subsecgroup} the interval of direction $[1,4]$ is a fundamental domain for the action of $\veechsg$ on $\Omega_{\veechsg}$ its discontinuity set.
-Moreover this discontinuity set has full Lebesgue measure in the set of directions, thus understanding the dynamical behaviour of a typical direction therefore amounts to understanding it for $t \in [1,4]$.
+Moreover this discontinuity set has full Lebesgue measure in the set of directions thus understanding the dynamical behaviour of a typical direction therefore amounts to understanding it for $t \in [1,4]$.
 Further discussion on what happens in other directions will be done in the next section.\\